chinamike65/hugo-tuolesi/content/book3/book3en.md

 You have killed nine hundred and ninety-nine people like this and chopped off their thumbs, what a sin!
 After hearing this, Zhigao regretted it, converted to Buddhism, and repented before Shakyamuni Buddha.
 After a few years, his karma was eliminated and he attained the fruit of Arahantship.

-When Venerable Milarepa was a child, his Dharmather died, his uncle and aunt seized his Dharmamily's property and made him, his mother and sister work for them as servants.
+When Venerable Milarepa was a child, his father died, his uncle and aunt seized his family's property and made him, his mother and sister work for them as servants.

 His mother often said to him, "I heard that there is a Bon religion in Tibet.
 You go to learn some skills and come back and curse them.
 If you don't go, I will hang myself in front of you."